2023 Best Journalism Schools in Tennessee

 Top Tennessee Schools in Journalism

-Our 2023 rankings named Belmont University the best school in Tennessee for journalism students.
-Located in the city of Nashville, Belmont is a private not-for-profit school with a medium-sized student population.
+Our analysis found Belmont University to be the best school for journalism students who want to pursue a degree in Tennessee.
+Located in the city of Nashville, Belmont is a private not-for-profit school with a moderately-sized student population.

 Full Journalism at Belmont University Report

-You’ll be in good company if you decide to attend The University of Tennessee - Knoxville.
-It ranked #2 on our 2023 Best Journalism Schools in Tennessee list.
-Located in the medium-sized city of Knoxville, UT Knoxville is a public college with a very large student population.
+A rank of #2 on this year’s list means The University of Tennessee - Knoxville is a great place for journalism students.
+Located in the medium-sized city of Knoxville, UT Knoxville is a public school with a fairly large student population.

 The average amount in student loans that journalism majors at UT Knoxville take out is $23,198.
 This translates to an average monthly loan payment of $501, based on a 10-year repayment plan.